 The rhetorical question that begins with the words "Can you hunt" in verse 39 ends here.
-This can be translated as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 "You know that you cannot hunt down ... when they are crouching ... to lie in wait."
 (See: Rhetorical Question)